Chia-Network/chia-docs/docs/coin-set-model/coin-set-intro.md

 In the account model, which is used by Ethereum and many other systems, balances are kept in accounts.
 These are permanent data structures which do not get destroyed when they send funds.
 There are some tradeoffs between the account model and the coin set model (similar to Bitcoin's UTXO model).

-### Benefits of the account model
+### Benefits of the Account Model

 - All logic and state can be stored in one program and one account, simplifying development.
 - It is simple to combine multiple transactions that affect the same dapp in one block.
-- Users and wallets only have to keep track of one account for all of their balance (although the UTXO model can support this).
+- Users and wallets only have to keep track of one account for all of their balances (although the UTXO model can support this).

-### Benefits of the coin set model
+### Benefits of the coin Set Model

 - Very parallelizable since each coin spend is independent.
 - Coin value is split between many coins, increasing sandboxing and security.
 One program cannot call or affect another.